What is flexible working?

 All employees with at least 26 weeks’ continuous employment service are entitled to make one statutory flexible working request per year.
-Your employer has a duty to consider requests for flexible working in a reasonable manner in accordance with the ACAS Code of Practice on Handling in a Reasonable Manner Request to Work Flexibly.
-The statutory right has limitations, however, so the NEU recommends in most cases that members seek flexible working arrangements informally before relying on the statutory procedure.
+Your employer has a duty to consider requests for flexible working in a reasonable manner in accordance with the Advisory, Conciliation and Arbitration Service (ACAS) code of practice on work flexibly.
+The statutory right has limitations and the NEU recommends that members seek flexible working arrangements informally before relying on the statutory procedure.

 This guidance is primarily for education workers who are already in employment.